Damn them. Damn them all.

 Everything drops back in their respective boxes.
 The technicians are all around me, pieces positioned for quick placement.
 I prepare myself for the coming pain.

 First comes a gurgling noise as the liquid is drained around me into the floor, a sound I haven’t heard for over three years.
 As soon as my head emerges, I feel the absence of it, like a layer of skin peeled off to leave me raw and exposed.
 I lower as the water does, until finally my feet touch the floor.
-As the buoyancy is lost, my weight comes to rest on them completely, and I collapse to the floor.
+As the buoyancy is lost, my weight comes to rest on them completely, and I collapse.

 From time spent in other minds, I know how bodies move and feel.
 But my own is still foreign to me, and is not strong enough to follow my commands.
 The humans are staring at me, murmuring.
 Humiliated, I finally resort to telekinesis to lift myself up, until I precariously balance on the ends of each foot, where they feel the most supported.
 I try to push the rest of my feet down, but it feels uncomfortable, painful even.
 With a fresh wave of self-loathing, I finally accept that I’m a digitigrade, unable to even stand or walk like a human.